-Yale is located in the heart of New Haven, Connecticut - a small city with a big cultural scene and a rich history spanning more than 375 years.
-New Haven residents lovingly refer to their home as #GSCIA for Greatest Small City in America.
-Visit and learn why.
+Yale is located in the heart of New Haven, a small city with a big cultural scene and a rich history.
+New Haven residents lovingly refer to their home as the Greatest Small City in America, #GSCIA.

-carts n.
-Although you won’t find what you might typically think of as “fast food” in New Haven, there are plenty of ways to get food fast.
-“Carts” are food stands on wheels serving anything from burritos to salad to Thai and Indian food, and you can find clusters of them on Prospect St., near the Medical school, and up and down Elm and York street.
+Carts: Food stands on wheels serving everything from burritos to salad to Thai and Indian food.
+Find clusters of them on Prospect Street, near the School of Medicine, and up and down Elm and York Streets.

-slice n.
-New Haven pizza is some of the best you’ll find anywhere.
-Whether it’s late night pizza at A1 or Yorkside, the world-famous Sally’s and Pepe’s in Wooster Square, or the ever-innovative BAR, there are lots of places to grab a slice - in fact, there are almost twenty.
+Slice: New Haven pizza is some of the best you’ll find anywhere.
+Whether it’s late night pizza at Yorkside, the world-famous Sally’s and Pepe’s in Wooster Square, or the ever-innovative BAR, there are lots of places to grab a slice - in fact, there are almost twenty.

-wen•zel n.
-A delicious Buffalo chicken grinder from Alpha Delta Pizza at the intersection of Elm and Howe.
-Perfect for a late night snack, whether it’s a study break or after a night out.
+Wenzel: A delicious Buffalo chicken grinder from Alpha Delta Pizza at the intersection of Elm and Howe.
+Perfect for a late-night snack, whether it’s a study break or after a night out.